 B.Sc (C. S.), University of New Brunswick

-I am an independent researcher and maintain active ongoing collaborations through Carleton University's Geomatics and Cartographic Research Centre (GCRC) (where I was formerly a SSHRC postdoctoral fellow and an instructor with the Department of Geography and Environmental Studies).
+I am a lecturer in Geographical Information Science with the Department of Human Geography at the University of Toronto Scarborough and maintain active ongoing collaborations through Carleton University's Geomatics and Cartographic Research Centre (GCRC) (where I was formerly a SSHRC postdoctoral fellow, an instructor, and a Ph.D Student with the Department of Geography and Environmental Studies).

 My research is organized around the development of the theory and practice of cartography, especially that intended for distribution and use in the context of distributed, media-capable networks.
 This research includes: a) the development of software tools and frameworks that support distributed, transdisciplinary, and community collaboration in the creation and use of maps, mapping processes, and the discussion of insights gleaned through those processes; b) development of software, algorithms, and tools for processing and representing locationally-indexed information as part of those mapping processes, including multi-modal interfaces (e.g., visual, auditory); and c) participation in mapping projects using the capabilities developed.

 My Ph.D. thesis research focused on interactive audiovisual cartography and sound design for the web.
 The research encompassed theoretical approaches to the use of sound as part of cartography; technological development to support the creation, distribution and use of audiovisual maps over the Internet; work with users to understand strengths and weaknesses of the use of sound as part of maps; and work to develop atlases and maps that apply the theory, technological developments, and evaluation results to foster new insights into the use and accommodation of sound as part of audiovisual cartography.

 Within the research programs of the GCRC, I have contributed to the development of the centre's open source software tools for atlas construction.